martinkearn/AI-Services-Workshop/Bots/Bots-Lab.md

 1. Create a new resource, select `AI + Cognitive Services` and `Web App Bot`
 1. Choose a unique Bot name and select a new Resource Group called `RG-BotLab`
 1. Set the Location to be `West Europe`
-1. Within Bot template select `Node.js`
+1. Set the pricing tier to `F0`
-1. Select `Language understanding` template
+1. Within Bot template select `SDK V3`, `Node.js` and the `Language Understanding` template
 1. Change the LUIS App location to `West Europe` (this is an important step and if you can't find your Luis model later, you likely missed this step)
-1. Change the Application Insights Location to `West Europe`
+1. Disable the `Application Insights` option
-1. Complete the other required fields
+1. Complete the other required fields (leave as default unless specified) and click `Create`
 1. Wait a few minutes for the provisioning to complete, then open the resource group
 1. Look at the resources that have been provisioned for you: